protontypes/agile-development-methods-and-strategies/README.md

 The model-based design is significantly different from traditional design methodology.
 Rather than using complex structures and extensive software code, designers can use Model-based design to define plant models with advanced functional characteristics using continuous-time and discrete-time building blocks.
 These built models used with simulation tools can lead to rapid prototyping, software testing, and verification.[[11](https://en.wikipedia.org/wiki/Model-based_design)]

-Even if model-based systems engineering it is used for state-of-the-art engineering for multiple safety related product today it is uncommen to use in complex robotic development.
+Even if model-based systems engineering it is used for state-of-the-art engineering for multiple safety related product today it is uncommon to use it in complex robotic development.
 Some reasons for that can be found here: [[12](https://en.wikipedia.org/wiki/Model-based_design#Disadvantages_of_MBD)]

 ### SCRUM and the Agile Manifesto